 Why We Recommend a Registered Agent Service

-- Your service will immediately scan and notify you of any notices related to your LLC to keep it compliant or protected.
+- Your service will immediately scan and notify you of any correspondence related to your LLC, keeping it compliant and protected.

-- Any Service of Process for your LLC will be served through the registered agent service, rather than at your home or office.
+- Any Service of Process for your LLC will be delivered through the registered agent service, rather than at your home or office.

 Peace of Mind